mbucchia/Pimax-EyeTracker-SteamVR/README.md

 ## SteamVR API for Eye Tracking

+> [!WARNING]
+> IF YOU ARE READING THIS IN SEPTEMBER 2025 OR AFTER - NOTE THAT THIS HACK IS NO LONGER RELEVANT.
+>
+> SteamVR now exposes the necessary API through `IVRDriverInput`.

 Starting with SteamVR 2.8.3, the [`XR_EXT_eye_gaze_interaction`](https://registry.khronos.org/OpenXR/specs/1.0/man/html/XR_EXT_eye_gaze_interaction.html) OpenXR extension is advertised by the SteamVR OpenXR runtime.
 However, Valve yet has to publish an updated [OpenVR Driver SDK](https://github.com/ValveSoftware/openvr/tree/master/headers) with the necessary API for any 3rd party driver to send eye trackinh data to the extension.

 In this project, we show how to use the undocumented API.